-Your credit report is a record of your credit activity and credit history.
-It includes the names of companies that have extended you credit and/or loans, as well as the credit limits and loan amounts.
-Your payment history is also part of this record.
-If you have delinquent accounts, bankruptcies, foreclosures or lawsuits, these can also be found in your credit report.
+Answer: Your credit report is a record of your credit activity and history.
+It includes the names of companies that have extended you credit and/or loans, as well as the credit limits, loan amounts and your payment history.
+You can think of it as your financial resume; it tells the story of your financial health to potential lenders.

-Your payment history is the most important aspect of your credit score, because it shows how you've managed your finances, including any late payments.
-Your credit history is also very important, as it demonstrates how long you've been managing your accounts, when your last payments were made, and any recent charges.
+Answer: Payment history is the most important factor in calculating your credit scores because it shows how you've managed your finances, including whether you've made any late payments.
+Your credit history is also very important as it demonstrates how long you've been managing your accounts, when your last payments were made and any recent charges.

 Answer: Typically, the negative information on your credit report falls off 7 years after the date of first account delinquency.
 Bankruptcy information remains on your report for up to 10 years from the date filed, but it can be less depending on the type of bankruptcy.